 When it comes to partnership conflict, it can be a difficult situation to navigate.
 It can cause tension and stress in the relationship, which could affect everything else going on in your life.

 This situation is even more complicated when you are living with kids.
-That’s because your children are likely to be involved, and many times, they will be caught in the middle of the argument.
+That’s because your children are likely to be involved, and many times, they will be caught in the middle of an argument.
 So how do you manage your partnership conflict without being too harsh on one another?

 The most important thing is to work towards understanding where each person’s coming from and how they feel about what is happening at home so that you can have an open dialogue about what both of you want for the future.